Skip to main content

 Optional: if you've lost track of the transaction, you can also delegate showing the status to the wallet directly using useShowCallsStatus.

-EIP-5792 Spec
+ERC-5792 Spec

-EIP-5792 allows us to standardize JSON-RPC methods for apps to communicate bundle calls to wallets.
+ERC-5792 allows us to standardize JSON-RPC methods for apps to communicate bundle calls to wallets.
 The flow is usually in this order:

-1. wallet_getCapabilities: App checks which capabilties the wallet support (e.g.: batching, sponsorship, ..),
+1. wallet_getCapabilities: App checks which capabilties the wallet support (e.g: batching, sponsorship, ..)

 2. wallet_sendCalls: App sends the batch transactions